HewlettPackard/Rancher-on-SimpliVity/README.md

    Note: you don't really need to know where the kits are downloaded (but you will find them in your $HOME/kits)

-   This is a separate playbook because we may have to support air-gapped/offline environments in the future
+   **note:** This is a separate playbook because we may have to support air-gapped/offline environments in the future

 5. Deploy

    ```
-   ansible-playbook -i hosts site.yml
+   # ansible-playbook -i hosts site.yml
    ```

-   Note: You don;t have to create a VM template! (for now)
+   **Note**: You don;t have to create a VM template! (for now)

    # What is deployed

    the playbook site.yml does the following:

-   - install required packages on the ansible box (I may have installed a number of packages manually on my ansible box and you may hit issue in subsequent playbooks if this is the case)
+   - installs the required packages on the Ansible box (I may have installed a number of packages manually on my ansible box and you may hit issue in subsequent playbooks if this is the case)
-   - verify that the required files are found in the staging area (getkits.yml)
+   - verifies that the required files are found in the staging area (getkits.yml)
-   - install client tools (rancher cli and rke cli)
+   - Installs client tools (rancher cli and rke cli) on the Ansible box
-   - create required artifacts in vCenter including VM folders,  resource pools BUT NOT the VM Portgroup
+   - Creates required artifacts in vCenter including VM folders,  resource pools BUT NOT the VM Portgroup (`group_vars/all/vars.yml:vm_portgroup)` which you need to create manually (if not already existing)
    - loads the Ubuntu 18.04 cloud image OVA in vCenter
    - deploys and configure the one LB (with NGINX)
    - deploys and configure the rancher VMs (installs docker and configure the firewall with required ports)